EvansMutwiri/Github-Search/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Support and Contact
+---

+-Email Address: mutwirievansm@gmail.com

+-github-username: EvansMutwiri

+## License
+---

+The app is licensed by MIT.

+MIT (c) 2021

 ## Further help